The UCT logo is used in two main ways – as the "Circular Logo" and as the "Horizontal Logo".

 The logo is a complete unit, with both visual and textual elements.
 These cannot and should not be separated or used one without the other.
 Whenever our logo appears, it must appear in full.

 There are very clear guidelines that govern the use of the circular and horizontal logos, outlined below.

-The logo comprises two colours (see corporate colours section).
-Ideally, the logo is most effective when used in these two colours against a white background.
+The logo is made up of two colours (see corporate colours section).
+The logo is best used in these two colours against a white background.

-Other logo usages such as the crest or "University of Cape Town" on its own, or a simplified version of the crest are possible.
-For approval and advice in this regard please contact Azraa Dawood (021 650 3748).
+Other logo usages such as the crest, "University of Cape Town" on its own, or a simplified version of the crest, are possible.
+For approval and advice in this regard please contact Azraa Dawood on +27 (0)21 650 3748.
 This permission will not be unreasonably withheld.

-When the logo is used against a black background, the visual icon (crest) is surrounded by a white border or keyline to clearly differentiate it from the background and the font is reversed out in white.
+When the logo is used against a black background, the crest is surrounded by a white border to clearly differentiate it from the background and the font is white.

 Other important points regarding the UCT logo use

 Minimum size – the logo must be legible and may not be used smaller in width than: